 You can also reach out to Depop using this community support form.

 How has the 1099-K form changed?

-That means you should take extra care when using platforms like PayPal for personal reasons, like, for example, splitting a dinner bill with a friend or sending a birthday gift.
-If you accidentally select “paying for an item or a service,” that money could erroneously count towards the recipient’s $600.
+The $20,000 threshold is much harder to meet.
+But you should still take extra care when using platforms like PayPal for personal reasons, like, for example, splitting a dinner bill with a friend or sending a birthday gift.
+If you accidentally select “paying for an item or a service,” that money could erroneously count towards the recipient’s $20,000.

-In light of the 2022 changes, Hampton, the tax consultant, encourages filers to monitor transactions on third-party platforms closely — “there may be some glitches,” he says, as the system is still relatively new.
+In light of these changes, Hampton, the tax consultant, encourages filers to monitor transactions on third-party platforms closely — “there may be some glitches,” he says, as the system is still relatively new.